Do these cold, short days have you dreaming about summer vacation?

 9. Drink tap water at restaurants

-For the four months of your savings program, order tap water in restaurants instead of other drinks.
+For the next few months, order tap water in restaurants instead of other drinks.
 If you typically spend $20 a month on restaurant beverages, you’ll save $80 in four months.
 If you’re inclined to drink alcohol in restaurants, the savings will be substantially greater.

 10. Automate your savings

 One of the marvels of online banking is your ability to set up and change automatic savings deposits on the fly.
 Establish a small transfer from your checking account to your savings account — $50 a month, for example.
 Break it down into smaller weekly amounts if it’s easier.

 You likely won’t notice the money is gone.

 11. Get a part-time job

 Take a part-time gig to scrape up some savings.
-If you net $10 an hour for 20 hours a month, you’ll have $800 saved — before taxes, of course — when your four months are up.
+If you net $10 an hour for 20 hours a month, you’ll have $800 saved — before taxes, of course — in four months.

 12. Sell clothes on consignment